Generative Adversarial Reduced Order Modelling: Methods

 \subsection{Software details}

 The PyTorch software \cite{pytorch} is used to implement the GAROM model due to its versatility and its wide used in the deep learning community.
-The EZyRB software~\cite{ezyrb} is used for performing the comparison between GAROM and state-of-the-art techniques in Section \ref{numerics}.
+The EZyRB software~\cite{ezyrb} and PINA software~\cite{Coscia2023} are used for performing the comparison between GAROM and state-of-the-art techniques in Section \nameref{numerics}.
 Openfoam \cite{of} and FeniCSx \cite{fenics} are used for the numerical simulations.
-An implementation of GAROM is available at \href{https://github.com/dario-coscia/GAROM}{{https://github.com/dario-coscia/GAROM}}.
+An implementation of GAROM is available in PINA\cite{Coscia2023}, while the datasets used are available in the Smithers package on GitHub at \href{https://github.com/mathLab/Smithers}{https://github.com/mathLab/Smithers}.